jomalley2112/emphatic_invalids/README.md

 ## Contributing

-Just going live with this.
-Please send any comments or suggestions.
+Feel free.

 ## TODO:

  * Add specs once rspec and rails 5.1 play nice together
  * Decide if there should be an option for flash[:error] to be set in EmphaticInvalids::Renderer
- * Add the ability to display errors for local (HTML) form submissions in addition to Javascript (AJAX)
+ * Add the ability to display errors for local (HTML) form submissions as well

 ## License